FCBGP/rpki-rpa-profile/draft-guo-fc-profile.md

 The version number of the ForwardingCommitmentAttestation MUST be 0.

-## originatorASID
+## asid

-The originatorASID field contains the AS number of the originator AS associated with this FC in the BGP-UPDATE message.
+The asid field contains the AS number of the issuer AS associated with this FC.

+## previousASes

+The previousASes field contains the upstream ASes' number of the issuer AS that can advertise the prefixes to the issuer AS.

+## nexthopASes

+The nexthopASes field contains the downstream ASes' number of the issuer AS that can receive advertised routes from the issuer AS.

 ## Type Prefix

-Within the Prefix structure, the prefix field encodes the set of IP address prefixes announced by the originator AS in AS_PATH.
+Within the Prefix structure, the prefixes field encodes the set of IP address prefixes announced by the issuer AS in AS_PATH.
+The prefixes field can be blank which means that all traffic received from upstream ASes defined in previousASes field could be advertised to downstream ASes defined in nexthopASes field.

 ### Element afi